Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 Files

-• launchers/Browser Agent.command — Desktop launcher (ships with claude-code-local, surfaces as Gemma 4 Browser.command on the Desktop)
+• launchers/Browser Agent.command — desktop launcher (ships with claude-code-local, surfaces as Gemma 4 Browser.command)

 Built With